 Enhance your jawline and achieve a sculpted look at Saxon MD, the leading aesthetic clinic in Austin, TX, and Dallas, TX.
 Our experienced team, led by Dr. Sarah Saxon, specializes in jawline contouring, tailoring personalized treatment plans to suit your unique facial features and goals.
 Using the latest techniques and advanced technology, we offer both non-surgical options like dermal fillers and surgical procedures such as chin implants or liposuction.
 Schedule your consultation today to take the first step toward your ideal jawline.
 Don't miss the chance to transform your appearance - book an appointment at Saxon MD and unlock your true potential.

-Jawline contouring surgery is typically performed under anesthesia, ensuring that you are comfortable and pain-free throughout the procedure.
+When it comes to maximizing your comfort during surgery for jawline contouring Dallas & Austin patients typically are operated upon under anesthesia, ensuring that you are comfortable and pain-free throughout the procedure.
 You may experience mild discomfort during the recovery period, which can be managed with prescribed pain medication.

 Jawline contouring surgery is generally considered safe when performed by a highly qualified medical professional.
 However, as with any surgical procedure, there are risks involved, including infection, bleeding, adverse reaction to anesthesia, asymmetry, and temporary numbness or nerve damage.
 Our skilled team will discuss these risks with you during the consultation to ensure you have a clear understanding before making a decision.